CommunityToolkit/WindowsCommunityToolkit/readme.md

 ## Feedback and Requests
 Please use [GitHub Issues](https://github.com/Microsoft/WindowsCommunityToolkit/issues) for bug reports and feature requests.
 For feature requests, please also create an entry in our [UserVoice](https://wpdev.uservoice.com/forums/110705-universal-windows-platform/category/193402-uwp-community-toolkit).
-For general questions and support, please use [Stack Overflow](https://stackoverflow.com/questions/tagged/windows-community-toolkit) where questions should be tagged with the tag `windows-community-toolkit`
+For general questions and support, please use [Stack Overflow](https://stackoverflow.com/questions/tagged/windows-community-toolkit) where questions should be tagged with the tag `windows-community-toolkit`.

 ## Contributing
 Do you want to contribute?
 Here are our [contribution guidelines](https://github.com/Microsoft/UWPCommunityToolkit/blob/master/contributing.md).